mehmet-sari/HCUP_quality_indicator/README.md

 2. WinQI

 SAS QI is SAS program which requires SAS software to run while WinQI requires a windows operating system to run.
 For researchers who store the HCUP data in their servers or don't have access to SAS and Windows, there is a need for third option.
 This program is written in stata.
 I converted SAS program to Stata do file.
+SAS program can be found in the HCUP website.

 #### The structure of the Do files
 #### 1. Hcup_quality_indicator_ICD10.do